Zach128/personal-website/.github/ISSUE_TEMPLATE/internal_feature_request.md

 **Plan for implementation**
 How it will be implemented, including references and resources.

+Definition of Done
+A checklist of terse objectives which, when completed, can close this request.
+As such, these should summarise the entire request in a few points.

 **Stakeholders**
 Who does this benefit and what value will it provide.